kyledillard1/Packet-Tracer-SOHO-Network/README.md

 - Troubleshooting connectivity issues

 ## Documentation and Screenshots
-Please click on network documentation file and screenshots folder above to see further proof and evidence.
+Please click on the network documentation file for further explanation of the project.
+There is also a screenshots folder above that contains connecivivity tests and the network topology.

 ## Network Topology
 ![Network Topology](screenshots/network-topology.png)